isaacto/makefilemenu/README.md

 running "makefilemenu Makefile" shows:

     ===== My title =====
-    a: hello  b: foo
+    a: hello  b: foo  q: quit

     Choice:

 You can choose one of the commands, and the corresponding target is made.
+Note that a "quit" command is automatically added to quit the program.
+If you don't want it, you can use "--quit_cmd ''" to disable it.
+In such case, to exit, press Control-C or Control-D.

-To exit, press Control-C or Control-D.  Regular "make" usage is not interfered, so you can still say "make foo hello" on the command line to make both targets.
+Regular "make" usage is not interfered, so you can still say "make foo hello" on the command line to make both targets.

 You can also add a few clauses to the Makefile, so that running makefilemenu is the default target, and your file can be simply